IvanBao97/Notes/MySQL/README.md

+# Introduction
-## This repository is created for recording points about MySQL
+This repository is created for recording notes about MySQL.